 Example 2: In Example 1, if Greg were 52 years old and eligible to make catch-up contributions, he could contribute an additional $6,000 of elective deferrals for 2016.
 His catch-up contribution could be split between the plans in any proportion he chooses.
 His maximum nonelective contribution to his solo 401(k) plan would remain $53,000 even if he contributed the full $6,000 catch-up contribution to this plan.

 Compensation limit for contributions

-Remember that annual contributions to all of your accounts - this includes elective deferrals, employee contributions, employer matching and discretionary contributions and allocations of forfeitures to your accounts - may not exceed the lesser of 100% of your compensation or $51,000 for 2013 and $52,000 for 2014.
+Remember that annual contributions to all of your accounts - this includes elective deferrals, employee contributions, employer matching and discretionary contributions and allocations of forfeitures to your accounts - may not exceed the lesser of 100% of your compensation or $54,000 for 2017 ($53,000 for 2016).
 In addition, the amount of your compensation that can be taken into account when determining employer and employee contributions is limited.
-The compensation limitation is $255,000 for 2013 and $260,000 for 2014.
+The compensation limitation is $270,000 in 2017 ($265,000 in 2016).

 - 401(k) plans home page